 In talking to few more folks (brokers, developers, and people involved in economic development and venture capital and technology executives), a bunch of observations and reasons were gleaned for Portland’s small ball game compared to the various home runs garnered by Seattle in attracting technology investments materialized.

-Here are a few: While growing, Portland still has a comparably limited talent pool; lack of large and well supported engineering/computer science programs of a major university; an airport with good international connections; smaller and a more moribund venture and investor capital availability; no committed and well-funded economic development effort; a very decentralized technology culture that lacks the leadership and resources necessary for technology firms to grow; lack of incentives; a less than conducive tax structure; an outdated and less effective form of local government; deteriorating quality of life mainly due to prevalence of homelessness.
+Here are a few: While growing, Portland still has a comparably limited talent pool; lack of large and well supported engineering/computer science programs of a major university; an airport with good international connections; smaller and a more moribund venture and investor capital availability; no committed and well-funded economic development efforts; a very decentralized technology culture that lacks the leadership, cooperation, mentoring and resources necessary for technology firms to grow; a disconnect between the historically strong hardware sector and the software industry; lack of incentives or demonstrated support from state and local government; a less than conducive tax structure; an outdated and less effective form of local government; deteriorating quality of life mainly due to prevalence of homelessness.

 I don’t buy this last one as Seattle and San Francisco in many barometers has a worse or equally challenging with un-housed issues.
-So obviously there is no one answer, but many reasons with it coming back often times to characteristics that are not controllable and “are what they are”, namely Seattle’s size; the lit bonfires of highly successful huge existing tech companies like Microsoft and Amazon that throw off sparks for both growing new companies, as well as attracting established tech companies looking to diversify out of their taunt and over-subscribed existing locations.
-And just the existing scale that seems to perpetuate itself.
+So obviously there is no one answer, but many reasons with it coming back often times to characteristics that are not controllable and “are what they are”, namely Seattle’s size; the early tech successful pioneers like Microsoft, Aldus, MicroRim and then later Amazon and others that lit the bonfires that threw off sparks for both growing new companies as well as attracting established tech companies looking to diversify out of their taunt and over-subscribed existing locations.
+This is especially relevant in the hottest sector now cloud computing where Amazon Web Services has been the mothership for bolt on investments in this area.
+It now has the scale of both people, companies and infrastructure that has become a somewhat perpetual motion machine for further investments with excellent capital access and support systems for spin-offs and start-ups from the big existing players as well as commitments from Silicon Valley or even international firms.

 |Population Metro||4 million||2.4 million|